CITY OF LOS ANGELES MUNICIPAL ELECTIONS

 DECLARATION OF INTENTION (DOI)

 The first official step in running for office is to complete a Declaration of Intention to Become a Candidate form, which is furnished by the City Clerk.
-This is processed in the Election Division on the following dates:
+This is processed at the Office of the City Clerk - Election Division on the following dates:

 Appointments are strongly recommended.